Overview effect: Accounts

 are among those reported to have experienced the effect.

+Yuri Gagarin (Vostok 1; 1961) wrote, "Circling the Earth in a spaceship, I marveled at the beauty of our planet.
+People of the world, let us safeguard and enhance this beauty, and not destroy it!"

 Michael Collins (Apollo 11; 1969) said that "the thing that really surprised me was that it [Earth] projected an air of fragility.
 And why, I don't know.
 I don't know to this day.
-I had a feeling it's tiny, it's shiny, it's beautiful, it's home, and it's fragile.
+I had a feeling it's tiny, it's shiny, it's beautiful, it's home, and it's fragile".

 Edgar Mitchell (Apollo 14; 1971) described it as an "explosion of awareness" and an "overwhelming sense of oneness and connectedness... accompanied by an ecstasy... an epiphany".

-William Shatner (Blue Origin NS-18, 2021) said immediately after landing that "everybody in the world needs to do this. ...
+William Shatner (Blue Origin NS-18, 2021) said immediately after landing that, "Everybody in the world needs to do this. ...
 The covering of blue was... the sheet, this blanket, this comforter of blue that we have around us...
-And then suddenly you shoot through it... as though you whip off a sheet off you when you’re asleep, and you’re looking into blackness, into black ugliness, and you look down, there’s the blue down there, and the black up there and it’s...
-Mother Earth and comfort, and there is—is there death?
-I don’t know".
+And then suddenly you shoot through it... as though you whip off a sheet off you when you're asleep, and you're looking into blackness, into black ugliness, and you look down.
+There's the blue down there, and the black up there and it's...
+There is mother, and Earth, and comfort.
+And there is—is there death?
+I don't know.
+It was so moving to me.
+This experience, it’s something unbelievable."